It’s a good thing I don’t believe in coincidence or I might choose more carefully how I write.

 Now we see but a poor reflection as in a mirror; then we shall see face to face.
 Now I know in part; then I shall know fully, even as I am fully known.

 —1 Corinthians 13:12

 How could that be coincidence?
-I may know this truth in my head, and the Holy Spirit reminds me of the very words I typed and the scripture I quoted, but truth is, sometimes it takes awhile for the Truth to get from my head to my heart.
+I know the truth in my head–and the Holy Spirit reminds me of the very words I typed and scripture I have quoted, but the truth is, sometimes it takes awhile for the truth to get from my head to my heart.

-AND YES, I’m talking about the lady’s room… but the quietness I was seeking in that stall was a silent desperation to seek THE ONE on HIS Throne.
+YEP, I’m talking about the ladies’ room.
+The quietness I was seeking in the privacy of that stall was a silent, desperate act: to seek the Lord seated high on His throne.
 I needed His grace.
 And mercy.
 And wisdom.
 And peace.